 Write to School to Ask About its Discipline Policy

-Schools should all have a discipline policy integrated within their focus on promoting positive behaviour in the classroom and on the school premises, as this encourages children to gain a sense of self-discipline and respect for other children as well as parents and adults.
+Schools should all have a discipline policy to promote positive behaviour in the classroom and on the school premises, as this encourages children to gain a sense of self-discipline and respect for other children, parents and adults.

 You may want to find out more about your child's school's discipline policy since punishments or sanctions of students, used to discourage pupils from misbehaving, will impact your child's character.